Keshav-writes-code/demo-tauri-app-linux-windows-android/README.md

 1. Prerequisites : https://v2.tauri.app/start/prerequisites/#linux

 # Warning
-The all set and ready Codebase will sit around `9 GB` in a local Filesystem
+- The all set and ready Codebase will sit around `9 GB` in a local Filesystem
+- it took around `5 GB` of RAM for the first Compile for Android
+- it tool around `18 mins` for the first Compile for Android

 # Build Instructions (From Debian Linux)
 ### Android